giganteous/pdns/pdns/dnsdistdist/docs/index.rst

 * :doc:`Install dnsdist <install>`.
 * To dive in immediately, see the :doc:`Quickstart Guide <quickstart>`.
 * The :doc:`Introduction <introduction>` page covers the rationale of dnsdist.
+* There are several :doc:`guides/index` about the different functions
+* :doc:`advanced` describes some of the more advanced features and internals
 * All functions and classes are described in the :doc:`config`

 Questions, requests or comments?